15 of the Best Native Wildflowers for the US and Canada

 Cardinal flower (Lobelia cardinalis).

-This member of the bellflower family is hardy in Zones 3 to 9, and reaches two to three feet tall, or sometimes up to four feet.
+This member of the bellflower family is hardy in Zones 3 to 9, and reaches two to three feet tall, or sometimes up to four feet at maturity.

 Cardinal flower thrives in full sun or part shade, with afternoon shade appreciated in hotter climates.